CarlaBuongiorno/la_fraschetta/README.md

 #### Viewing and Navigation
 * As a Shopper:
     * I wish to easily navigate the site so that I can have a good user experience.
+    * I wish to get visual feedback so that I see when an action has been completed.
     * I wish to view all the products so that I can choose some to buy.
     * I wish to search for a specific product or category so that I may find the item that I want.
     * I wish to view full product information so that I can see the details of a specific product including the price, description, product rating and product image.